pdesai5839/cassandra_cluster/README.md

 It may be apparent by now that it is super important to understand the distribution of data.
 We must carefully consider how the data is read and writitten among the partitions.

+The Partition Key helps distribute data evenly between nodes, it is also needed when reading the data.

+Our schema for SFO data is designed to be queried by the Partition Key which is `date`.